baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 Both functions allow you to choose which functions are used for least-squares estimates and computing the SVD, allowing e.g., robust estimators for resistance against outliers etc.

+### Tuning the model fit
+The subspace-based estimation algorithms have a number of parameters that can be tuned if the initial model fit is not satisfactory.
+- `focus` determines the focus of the model fit.
+The default is `:prediction` which minimizes the prediction error.
+If this choice produces an unstable model for a stable system, or the simmulation performance is poor, `focus = :simulation` may be a better choice.
+- There are several horizon parameters that can be tuned.
+The keyword argument `r` selects the prediction horizon, this has to be greater than the model order, with the default being `nx + 10`. `s1` and `s2` control the past horizons for the output and input, respectively.
+The default is `s1 = s2 = r`.
+Past horizons can only be tuned for `subspaceid`.
+- *(Advanced)* The method used to compute the svd as well as performing least-squares fitting can be changed using the keywords `svd, Aestimator, Bestimator`.
+- `zeroD` allows you to force the estimated ``D`` matrix to be zero (a strictly proper model).
+- It is possible to select the weight type `W`, choose between `:MOESP, :CVA, :N4SID, :IVM`.
+The default is `:MOESP`.

+See the docstrings of [`subspaceid`](@ref) and [`n4sid`](@ref) for additional arguments and more details.

 ## ERA and OKID
 The "Eigenvalue realization algorithm" and "Observer Kalman identification" algorithms are available as [`era`](@ref) and [`okid`](@ref).
 If `era` is called with a data object, `okid` is automatically used internally to produce the Markov parameters to the ERA algorithm.
 ```@example ss